 Idi Amin of Uganda – A Tourist Attraction?
 At the most, Idi Amin, as a Tourist Attraction, would play a supportive role, never be the main character.
 Something that the self-proclaimed “His Excellency, President for Life, Field Marshal Al Hadji Doctor Idi Amin Dada, VC, DSO, MC, Lord of All the Beasts of the Earth and Fishes of the Seas and Conqueror of the British Empire in Africa in General and Uganda in Particular” would not appreciate or like.

 Idi Amin – a Tourist Attraction?
 No one has ever written to us about wanting to visit sites where once Idi Amin roamed.
 We do get daily requests for Gorilla, Chimpanzee, and Wildlife encounters.
 Uganda’s Mountain Gorillas remain the prime attraction.
 As Tour Operators, it is our privilege to add-on other parks and places and that we do.
 Often we extend what started as a three-day gorilla Safari into a five to ten-day Safari.

 Though most foreigners well know Idi Amin.
-Though he evokes curiosity and interest.
+However, he evokes curiosity and interest.
 Idi Amin As a stand on its own, Tourist Attraction will not bring additional tourists to Uganda.
-If correctly done, they might keep tourists longer
+If correctly done, they might keep tourists longer.

 Can it be done?
 The answer is yes.
 But it must be done thoughtfully and tastefully.
 Logistics and nearness to other well-known present tourist attractions must be taken into consideration.